Optimal-size clique transversals in chordal graphs

-If $k=3$, obtain a nice tree-decomposition from $T$ following the proof of Proposition~\ref{prop-nice}.
+We now show it must hold that $k=2$.
+If $k=3$, obtain a nice tree-decomposition $T'$ from $T$ by subdividing edges of $T$ as necessary.
 Note that $u$ has remained the parent of both $u'$ and $u''$.
-We start processing this nice tree-decomposition by removing the two vertices contained in $U'\setminus U$ and $U''\setminus U$, removing the nodes $u'$ and $u''$, and introducing a distinguished triple formed by the vertices of $U'\cap U''$.
+We start processing this nice tree-decomposition by removing the two vertices contained in $V'\setminus V$ and $V''\setminus V$, removing the nodes $u'$ and $u''$, and introducing a distinguished triple formed by the vertices of $V'\cap V''$.
 This results in saving two \zloty{}s.
 We process the rest of the graph using the basic algorithm.